At some point during their lives, most people will have to think about relocating for a job. A huge step for any graduate, relocat

 Lots of graduates start every sentence on their cover letter with ‘I’- ‘I am a confident candidate……’, ‘I have just finished an internship with….’
 ‘I’m looking for a position in…’ Using ‘I’ too often will work against you for a couple of reasons:

-1) It’s boring to read.
 Varying your sentence structure will come across as a little more polished, will help your letter flow, and keep your reader from falling asleep!

-2) It sets the wrong tone.
 You need to emphasise to your potential employer what you can do for them, while too many ‘I’s implies you’re only thinking of number one.

 When you’re applying for dozens of positions a week, it can be incredibly tempting to use the same cover letter.
 The problem is, it’s obvious when you read a cover letter in which only the company name has been changed.

 Companies want to know that you only have eyes for them.
 It only takes 10 minutes to peruse their website, pick out a couple of reasons for why you’d like to work there rather than anywhere else, and pop them into your cover letter.
+Find out how to tailor your application for each graduate job.

 If you’re sending your application by email, make sure you put your cover letter in the body of the email rather as an attachment; if you attach it you risk it being unread and lose the opportunity to engage your reader from the off.